Skip to main content

 CoreWeave supports two industry-standard protocols for Workload Identity Federation:

 • OIDC is the preferred option for cloud-native applications and modern identity providers.
-It uses JSON Web Tokens (JWT) that integrate easily with programmatic access patterns and are simpler to debug.
+It uses JSON Web Tokens (JWT) that integrate easily with programmatic access patterns and that are simpler to debug.
 Use OIDC if your workloads run on Kubernetes, in cloud environments with OIDC-capable identity providers, or anywhere you can obtain JWTs.

-Connecting WIF to access policies
+Connect WIF to access policies

-Workload Identity Federation issues temporary credentials tied to a role identity, and then you must create access policies that grant permissions to that role.
-This is separate from the authentication process, and you must configure both.
+Workload Identity Federation issues temporary credentials tied to a role identity, and you must then create access policies that grant permissions to that role.
+This step is separate from the authentication process, and you must configure both.
 Organization access policies are required to grant permissions to WIF roles, while bucket access policies are optional.
 For most WIF deployments, organization access policies are sufficient.
 Add bucket access policies only when you have a specific cross-org or bucket-level requirement.

-Getting started
+Get started

-Last modified on April 30, 2026
+Last modified on May 29, 2026